Energy Forecasting in Smart Grid Systems: A Review of the State-of-the-art Techniques: Probabilistic techniques

 With the integration of RES in the modern power grid, forecasting trends are shifting from point to probabilistic in regards to the future demand and generation at disaggregated levels \cite{gneiting2014probabilistic}.
-Hong \textit{et al.} presented a review for probabilistic methods and emphasized their importance over point forecasting with ever changing needs of power industry \cite{hong2016probabilistic,hong2010short}.
-This section identifies the existing literature for probabilistic energy forecasting, which is mainly categorized under parametric and non-parametric approaches.
-The authors in \cite{zhang2014review} provided a brief review of these two approaches for wind generation forecasting.
-Dowell \textit{et al.} proposed a parametric probabilistic scheme based on Bayesian probability and sparse VAR to forecast very short-term wind power generation in Southeastern Australian wind farms with a 5 min interval \cite{dowell2015very}.
-The authors confirmed superior results by their method with least RMSE in comparison to the standard AR and VAR methods.
+Hong \textit{et. al.} presented a review for probabilistic methods and emphasized their importance over point forecasting with ever changing needs of power industry \cite{hong2016probabilistic,hong2010short}.